Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Introduction

-processors.
-Since the result cannot be improved \cite{woodworth2018graph}, it is the best possible way (in general) to solve \eqref{SP} by using parallel architecture in online context.
+processors \ga{(depending on where the minimum in \eqref{SS} is reached)}.
+Notice that this is much better than in previous case.
+Since this result cannot be improved \cite{woodworth2018graph}, it is the best possible way (in general) to solve \eqref{SP} by using parallel architecture in online context \cite{shalev2009stochastic}.

-Due to many reasons in some situations in practice it is impossible to organize model-based request\footnote{This procedure assume that we have the dependence $\nabla f(x,\xi)$ and for desired $x$ can easily generate (obtain) independent realization of $\xi$ and return $\nabla f(x,\xi)$.
-That is we do not need to keep in memory the set of functions $\{f(x,\xi^k)\}_k$ for different $k$.} for calculation of stochastic gradient $\nabla f(x^k,\xi^k)$ in online regime.
-Typically, in machine learning applications \cite{hastie2001elements,shalev2014understanding} instead of online access to $\left\{\nabla f(x^k,\xi^k)\right\}_{k=1}^m$ we have offline access.
-This means that the set of functions $\left\{f(x,\xi^k)\right\}_{k=1}^m$ are stored somewhere in memory and to use it in algorithms we need to request corresponding function and then calculate its gradient.
-This may drastically change the complexity of the problem.
-Indeed, from \cite{guigues2017non-asymptotic,shalev2009stochastic,shapiro2014lectures} it is known that with high probability the exact solution of problem
+\dd{For} many reasons, in some situations in practice\dm{,} it \dd{can} \dv{be} impossible to organize model-based request\footnote{\dv{For desired $x$ and independently generated $\xi$, a request returns $\nabla f(x,\xi)$.
+This allows not to keep the set of functions $\{f(x,\xi^k)\}_k$ for different $k$ in the memory.}} for calculating stochastic gradient $\nabla f(x^k,\xi^k)$ in online regime.
+Typically, in machine learning applications \cite{hastie2001elements,shalev2014understanding}\dm{,} instead of online access to $\left\{\nabla f(x^k,\xi^k)\right\}_{k=1}^m$ we have offline access.
+This means that the set of functions $\left\{f(x,\xi^k)\right\}_{k=1}^m$ are stored in \dd{the} memory and to use \dd{them} in algorithms\dm{,} we need to request corresponding function and then calculate its gradient.
+This may \dd{significantly} change the complexity of the problem.
+Indeed, it is known from \cite{guigues2017non-asymptotic,shalev2009stochastic,shapiro2014lectures} that with high probability the exact solution of problem